alastairmarchant/action-tag-new-version/README.md

 which appears to be unmaintained.

-This action allows you to detect a new version of your repository based on some change in its contents between commits, creating a git tag if a new version is detected.
+This action allows you to detect a new version of your repository based on some change in its contents between commits, creating a Git tag if a new version is detected.

 For example, in a JavaScript repository, you could detect that the `version`